 A lot of restaurants will also be closed Thanksgiving Day so those that are open will be busy.
 Many will have a special Thanksgiving menu but you will need to make a reservation in advance.

 The rest of the weekend most attractions (i.e. The Met, MOMA, Statue of Liberty, etc) and tours will be back to normal business hours but it is always best to double-check.
 The weather can be quite cold in NYC during this time of year so be sure to pack some warm clothes.

-New York can get expensive so be sure to get a sightseeing pass to save money and get the most out of your trip!
+The great thing is that it is easy to catch the bus to New York from nearby states.
+However, New York can get expensive so be sure to get a sightseeing pass to save money and get the most out of your trip!
 You can find prices and details here.

 Santa Fe, New Mexico